zebrunner/legacy-documentation/docs/guide/integrations.md

  * Save changes

 ### Notification Service
+There is possibility to configure integration with Slack or Microsoft Teams.
+Webhook Url is required to configure integration with Slack.
+Webhook is required to configure integration with Microsoft Teams.

 ### Test Case Management
+Integration with Test Case Management systems help to get real-time insights into your testing progress to optimize test plans.

 ### Test Environment Provider:
 The main perpouse of Test Environment Provider to execute tests on different selenium/appium hubs using Test Launcher feature.